oroinc/documentation/user_guide/user_management_overview.rst

 User Groups
 -----------

 You can also assign a user to a User Group.
-User groups may be created in consideration of administrative structure or regardless it (e.g. all the users with birthday in February or all the users to be invited to a specific meeting).
+User groups may be created in consideration of an administrative structure or regardless of it (e.g., all the users born in February or all the users invited to a specific meeting).
 A user group may be used in the system as a single aggregating entity.

 By default, user groups are used in the :ref:`notification rules <system-notification-rules>` and